 Harrisson St.

-To clean up this data one uses different algorithms consolidate data fields so that more proper analytics can be performed.
+To clean up this data, one uses different algorithms to consolidate data fields so that more proper analytics can be performed.
 Another problem is missing values and how to deal with them.
-The quality dimension considers what quality of data that we expect out computation to be able to deal with.
+The quality dimension considers what quality of data we expect our computation to be able to deal with.

-Finally we consider completeness of data.
-The question here is whether the data is in a state that will enable you to do the analysis you are expecting to do.
+Finally, we consider completeness of data.
+The question here is whether the data are in a state that will enable you to do the analysis you are expecting to do.
 You may need to join different data sets to get where you need to be.
 Some technologies are better at combining datasets than others.

-In summary, we characterize the data in terms of:
+In summary, we characterize the data in terms of

-Structure: structure, semi-structured, mixed-structure, unstructured.
+Structure: Structure, semistructured, mixed-structure, unstructured.

-Velocity: high and low for data source latency and data sink latency.
+Velocity: High and low for data source latency and data sink latency.

-Quality: High quality means type checked at insert, no missing values, consistent formatting and semantics.
-Low quality means not type checked, missing values, inconsistent usage.
+Quality: High quality means type-checked at insert, no missing values, and consistent formatting and semantics.
+Low quality means not type-checked, missing values, and inconsistent usage.

 Computation